connormayer/featurizer/README.md

 Other requirements

-* Graphviz (2.4.11) (optional, but required to generate `.png` outputs): In order to generate `.png` images, you will also need to have the Graphviz installed on your system.
+* Graphviz (2.4.11) (optional, but required to generate `.png` outputs): In order to generate `.png` images, you will also need to have Graphviz installed on your system.
 This is in addition to the `graphviz` Python library mentioned above, which just provides an interface between Python and Graphviz.
 You can download Graphviz [here](https://graphviz.org/download/).

 ## Input and output formats